NCAR/DART/models/wrf/tutorial/README.md

 [nco](http://nco.sourceforge.net/) and [ncl](https://www.ncl.ucar.edu/)
 modules to run the set of scripts that accompany the tutorial.

+There are multiple phases for the setup: building the DART executables, getting the initial WRF boundary conditions etc., building (or using existing) WRF executables, and configuring and staging the scripting needed to perform an experiment.

+### Build the DART executables.

 If you have not already, see the
 [Getting Started](https://dart.ucar.edu/pages/Getting_Started.html)
 page to download the DART software package.
 Set an environment variable